 Run Selenium and Chrome on WSL2 using Python and Selenium webdriver

-Selenium combined with Headless Chrome is a great tool for creating automated UI tests for web applications.
+Selenium combined with Headless Chrome used to be great tool for creating automated UI tests for web applications.

 With Selenium libraries, Python can be used to create and run automated browser-based tests & tasks.
 This guide will show you how to install, configure and run Selenium and Chrome on WSL2 using Python and Selenium webdriver.

 Step 1: Install WSL2